-At the Meeting, shareholders will vote on the election of eight director nominees: Karen Zaderej, Gregory Freitag, Quentin Blackford, Dr. Mark Gold, Alan Levine, Guido Neels, Paul Thomas and Amy Wendell.
+At the Meeting, shareholders will vote on the election of eight director nominees: Karen Zaderej, Gregory Freitag, Dr. Mark Gold, John H. Johnson, Alan Levine, Guido Neels, Paul Thomas and Amy Wendell.
 Our Board of Directors has nominated each of these individuals to serve a one-year term commencing at the Meeting and until each director's successor is duly elected and qualified.
 All nominees are currently members of our Board of Directors and Mses.
 Zaderej and Wendell, Messrs.
-Freitag, Blackford, Levine and Neels and Dr. Gold were elected by our shareholders at our 2020 Annual Meeting of Shareholders.
-Mr. Thomas was appointed as a director on September 30, 2020, by our Board of Directors to fill the vacancy resulting from Robert Rudelius' resignation, which was effective as of the same date.
+Freitag, Levine, Neels and Thomas and Dr. Gold were elected by our shareholders at our 2021 Annual Meeting of Shareholders.
+Mr. Johnson was appointed as a director on July 16, 2021.
 In the event that any nominee becomes unable or unwilling to serve as a director for any reason, the persons named in the enclosed proxy will vote for a substitute nominee in accordance with their best judgment.
 Our Board of Directors has no reason to believe that any nominee will be unable or unwilling to serve as a director if elected.